t-shoemaker/2024_dtl_lm-interpretability/_sources/chapters/09_gpt.md

 ```

 The model's `.generate()` method will do all of the above.
 It will also
-recursively build a new input sequence so that you can have it return multiple
+recursively build a new input sequence to return multiple new tokens.
-new tokens.

 ```{code-cell}
 outputs = model.generate(**inputs, max_new_tokens = 4)